complexlogic/flex-launcher/extra/docs/compilation_guide.md

  - SDL_ttf >= 2.0.15

 ## Linux
 Flex Launcher on Linux builds with GCC.
-This guide assumes you already have the tools Git, CMake, and GCC installed on your system.
+This guide assumes you already have the tools Git, CMake, pkg-config, and GCC installed on your system.
 If not, consult your distro's documentation.

 First, install the dependencies.
 The steps to do so are dependent on your distro: